jjzhao05/cs2-role-classifier/README.md

 | **first_contact_rate**   | Fraction of rounds with first engagement `[0–1]` |

 ### Trading
+**Trading** refers to a kill that occurs shortly after a teammate’s death, where the killer eliminates the opponent responsible for that death within 5 seconds.

 | Feature                 | Description                                    |
 | ----------------------- | ---------------------------------------------- |